ARM64-EC/ComfyUI-LongCatPlugin/README.md

 ComfyUI nodes wrapping LongCat image generation and editing pipelines (diffusers-based).
 Includes text-to-image and multi-image edit flows with prompt rewriting, aspect-aware sizing, and latent decoding for ComfyUI.

 ## Features
-- **LongCatCheckpointLoader**: Loads the LongCat model components (Model, CLIP, VAE).
+ - **LongCatPipelineLoader**: Loads the LongCat pipeline and exposes Model/CLIP/VAE components.
  - **TextEncodeLongCatImage / TextEncodeLongCatImageEdit**: Encodes text prompts and reference images (for editing) into conditioning.
+ - **LongCatSizePicker**: Selects the target supported resolutions and produces empty latents of the correct size.
-- **VAEEncodeLongCat / VAEDecodeLongCat**: Encodes images to latents and decodes latents to images using the LongCat VAE.
+ - **LongCatImageResizer**: Resize input images to the nearest LongCat supported resolution using several strategies.
  - **LongCatSampler**: Handles the sampling process (denoising) using the LongCat transformer.
  - **LongCatImageSizeScale**: Scales images to a target pixel area and rounds dimensions to multiples of 16.

 ## Implemented (What works today)
 - LongCat transformer: `LongCatImageTransformer2DModel` implemented and used by the pipelines.